-There can be no doubt COVID-19 pandemic continues to impact every business.
-A year ago, consumers and employees were forced to adapt forcing many businesses to scramble to modernize applications, processes, and operations.
+There can be no doubt that the lingering effects of the COVID-19 pandemic continue to impact every business.
+In 2020, consumers and employees were forced to adapt, leaving many businesses scrambling to modernize applications, processes and operations.

 The pandemic accelerated digital transformation and the mass digitization of businesses, but also highlighted the issues created by out-of-date technology and systems.
 The push to modernize applications went from a long-term goal to an immediate need for many businesses.
 Research from Accenture found a decade of digital transformation has been compressed into a year or two.
 The research found 95% of businesses say they are innovating with urgency to accelerate and master change across their organizations.

-While many companies were able to put measures in place to enable work from home and online businesses, in some cases, those solutions were a temporary fix.
+While many companies were able to put measures in place to enable work from home and conduct business online, in some cases, those solutions were a temporary fix.
 The need for a long-term strategy to modernize applications remains.
 The past year has shown why businesses need a modern foundation to support customers, employees, and their business goals no matter what lies ahead.

-Here are 6 targets to look at when building a strategy to modernize applications:
+6 things to consider when building a strategy to modernize applications

 1. Put The Customer First